 This is another place that is great for kids to run around.
 It takes about an hour to drive here from Amman, so it is perfect for kids to burn off some energy.

 Sometimes they even put on replica gladiator shows.

 Petra, the rock-cut capital of the Nabataeans, is what seduces almost a million visitors to the kingdom each year.
 Lost for hundreds of years, this World Wonder is well worth its title and anotehr great place for kids.
 From its secret entrance down a narrow Siq, to the stunning Treasury views, every visitor leaves awe-inspired.

-While some visitors only have half a day, it is well worth having two or three days to explore the hiking trails, take pictures from all angles and absorb the enormity of what was built by the Nabataeans, almost 2000 years ago!
+While some visitors only have half a day or one day in Petra, it is well worth having two or three days to explore the hiking trails, take pictures from all angles and absorb the enormity of what was built by the Nabataeans, almost 2000 years ago!

 When visiting Petra with kids, look out for plenty of cats, local donkey’s, camels as well as the ancient parts of the site.

 There are really no safety barriers anywhere in Petra, so keep little ones within arm’s reach when you are climbing the hiking trails.

 Beyond Petra is Petra by Night (click the link for more details) where 15 000 candles illuminate the Siq all the way to the Treasury.
 Sweet Bedouin tea, a starry night, and a traditional Jordanian flute set the stage for a short performance.
 It occurs three times a week from 8:30-10:30pm.
 The timing can be a bit late for little ones, so gauge your own kids before you take this on.